-8.1 It is your responsibility to ensure that all of the information you provide to the University and/or the UKVI is true and accurate.

-- 8.2 If it is discovered that your application contains false or misleading information, material inaccuracies or omissions or fraudulent information, the University may withdraw or amend your Offer, or terminate your registration at the University, according to the circumstances, without liability to you.
-If you disagree with any decision made by the University about this, you may contact the Student Resolution Officer, by telephone: 01494 522 141 or email: resolution@bucks.ac.uk or visit the Student Centre.
-Alternatively the Bucks Students' Union Advice Centre can provide you with independent advice and support email suadvice@bucks.ac.uk.
+- 8.1 It is your responsibility to ensure that all of the information you provide to the University and/or the UKVI is true and accurate. - 8.2 If it is discovered that your application contains false or misleading information, material inaccuracies or omissions or fraudulent information, the University may withdraw or amend your Offer, or terminate your registration at the University, according to the circumstances, without liability to you.
+If you believe this decision is made in error by the University, you can supply supporting evidence to Admissions if you are an applicant or Academic Registry if you are a registered student.
+Alternatively the Bucks Students' Union Advice Centre can provide you with independent advice and support - email suadvice@bnu.ac.uk.
 In all instances you will be asked for evidence explaining why you think the decision was wrong.
-Further details can be found in the Student Complaints Procedure for existing Buckinghshire New University students, or in the Admissions Policy and Procedure for prospective students. - 8.3 The Offer the University makes to you will be conditional or unconditional.
+Further details can be found in the Student Complaints Procedure for existing Buckinghamshire New University students, or in the Admissions Policy and Procedure for prospective students.

+- 8.3 The Offer the University makes to you will be conditional or unconditional.
 If your Offer is conditional, the University will set out the conditions which you will need to fulfil in order to be admitted onto your chosen programme. - 8.4 If you have not fulfilled the conditions of your Offer before the date notified to you in your Offer or any other date notified to you, the University reserves the right to withdraw your Offer.
 This means that you will not be entitled to enrol onto the course. - 8.5 You may be required, at the request of the University, to provide satisfactory evidence of your qualifications (including English language qualifications if required) before admission.
 Failure to provide such evidence to the University's reasonable satisfaction may result in the termination of your Offer and the termination of the Contract.
 You will not be entitled to a refund of any paid deposit.